react-component/mobile/README.md

 ### Release alpha

-As the Release above, but you need merge develop to alpha branch instead of master and alpha release doesn't push to develop branch
+As the Release above, but you need merge develop to alpha branch instead of master

 ### Doc